Ocram83/usercrud/README.md

 The application features a back-end written in Java by mean of the Spring framework, and a front-end written in Angular7.

-Front-end and Back-end communicate using the REST paradigm, exchangin JSON strings representing the user object.
+Front-end and Back-end communicate using the REST paradigm, exchanging JSON strings representing the user object.

 The two application run separately, back-end is deployed on tomcat, front end uses node server.